HakiFedha/bitcoin-ngo-operational-governance-templates/custody/custody_key_management.md

 `____________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________`

 **Scenario C: Active Wallet Compromise**
-*Immediate isolation steps if a security breach, unauthorized spend, or phishing incident is detected:*
+*Immediate isolation steps if a security breach, unauthorised spend, or phishing incident is detected:*
 `____________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________`

 ---